Right now, you spend $63 in taxes

 Isn't that enough?

-U.S airports charge passengers a Passenger Facility Charge (PFC), a tax just for using the airport.
-Airports collected $3 billion in PFC revenue in 2015, the highest level in the history of the PFC program, and collections are estimated to have exceeded this in 2016.
+U.S. airports charge passengers a Passenger Facility Charge (PFC), a tax just for using the airport.
+Airports collected $3.2 billion in 2016, breaking the record set in 2015, and are estimated to set a new record in 2017.
 Even with all this revenue, the airports are claiming it's not enough.
 They're asking Congress to eliminate the PFC cap and give them unfettered control to charge passengers any amount they want.

 Myths vs. FactsMyth